skip-mev/connect/README.md

 A general purpose price oracle leveraging ABCI++.
 Please visit our [docs](https://docs.skip.build/connect/introduction) page for more information!

-Connect uses Vote Extensions to create an hyperperformant, extremely secure mechanism for aggregating off-chain data onto a blockchain.
+Connect uses Vote Extensions to create a hyperperformant, extremely secure mechanism for aggregating off-chain data onto a blockchain.
 It is used by many of the highest-performance decentralized applications today.
 If you would like to integrate Connect to power your use case, please contact us on our
 [Discord](https://discord.gg/PeBGE9jrbu).